Talking Points Rehanne Skinner

 I think last year was all about changing things.
 One of the things I was tasked with was creating an environment where the players can just focus on performing.
 There's been a lot of work done behind the scenes to try and help that, so we have to go into this season knowing there's no excuses, we've got to want to fight for everything and we need to be more consistent with what we deliver now.
 We've got to be much more competitive against the teams in and around us.
 There is a bit more pressure on us as doing well, because we do want to improve on last year, but we also accept that off the back of last year, everybody will be writing us off as the underdogs.

-I think for us, the most important thing is that we believe in what we're doing, the process that we've put in place, and the players who we've brought in, and we're trying to move the team forward for the Club and that's the main focus, really.
+I think for us, the most important thing is that we believe in what we're doing, the process that we've put in place, and the players who we've brought in, and we're trying to move the team forward for the Club.
+That's the main focus, really.
 So I think we have to collectively have a bit of a 'no-fear' attitude this year, because I think it's the thing that brings the best out in players anyway, and that’s the area that we've got to focus on.
 We just want to make sure that we fight and do the things that we're trying to do really, really well, and hold ourselves accountable for the way that we want to play and want to do things.

 I think there were times when we weren't physical enough in and around the box last year, and I felt like we conceded some sloppy goals that actually cost us points.
 So it's been a focus area for us [to eradicate those errors].
 We obviously tried to strengthen the backline, and we've had a change of goalkeeper as well.
 We want to try and make sure that we bring some more solidity to our defending, and that's something that we've not all gotten right in pre-season, but that's kind of why we had some of those tests as well, because we needed to work on that and improve on those things and highlight that with the players and focus on moving that forward.
 I think [in attack] it is definitely an area that we feel we've got some strengths in, but we also defensively need to make sure that we focus on our job and are much more diligent in and around the box ourselves.